mehmandarov/zebra-puzzle-workshop/README.md

 * Build with Apache Maven: ```mvn clean install -DskipTests```

 ## Exercises
-* Exercises can be found in ```exercises/``` folder.
+* The exercises can be found in ```exercises/``` folder.
 * The code for exercises can be found in ```src/test/java/no/computas/zebra/exercises``` folder.
-* They are implemented as tests and they will initially fail.
+* The excercises are implemented as tests and they will initially fail.
-* Your job is to fix the code, and make them pass.
+* Your job is to fix the code, and make the tests pass.
 Good luck!

 ## Requirements
 * Java 7, or later